cocos/cocos-docs/en/cocos-service/agc-applinking.md

 #### Short link

-If a long link is too long, it can be converted to a short link.
+Short link addresses are shortened by shortening the information contained in a long link address to a random string suffix in order to prevent the link address from being too long for sharing.
 A short link follows this format:

 **URL prefix + Random suffix of the string type**